raphaelrubrice/Machine_Learning_Assignment/README.md

-# AP_PROG Machine Learning Assignment
-## Classification task keywords :
+# Classification task keywords :
 **scRNAseq data-based tissue prediction , Highly unbalanced, Very High dimensionality**
-## Regression task keywords :
+# Regression task keywords :
 **Life expectancy prediction, Model explainability, Error Analysis**

+## AP_PROG Machine Learning Assignment
 Created for the evaluated assignment of the AP_PROG Machine Learning course at AgroParisTech given by Mr. Vincent GUIGUE.
 The details of the asisgnment are given [here](https://github.com/vguigue/tuto_sklearn) (in french).

 In the present repository you will find the html rendered versions of my notebooks for the Classification task I decided to investigate and another for the Regression task I chose.
 I also made available the actual notebooks for anyone wanting to play with the data and further investigate the problem themselves.